DeisData/deisdata.github.io/python/data-structures/index.md

 <details markdown="1">
   <summary>Solution</summary>

-  1. Dictionary: paired information works very well in dictionaries
+  1. Dictionary: paired information works very well in dictionaries.
   2. Tuple: Months are ordered, and you never need to change or add to the months of the year.
 (List would ok as well.)
-  3. List: You want an ordering to represent the rank, and you might change or add to the list
+  3. List: You want an ordering to represent the rank, and you might change or add to the list.
-  4. Set: Order does not matter; you just need to keep all the foods in one place
+  4. Set: Order does not matter; you just need to keep all the foods in one place.

 </details>